User Guide

 tg/GENERAL_TAG— creates a General tag

-Tag constraints:
+Tag naming constraints:

-- Only letters A-Z, a-z, and number 0-9 are allowed.
+- Tag names must be alphanumeric (letters A-Z, a-z, and number 0-9 only).

 - Spaces and special characters (e.g